mkalimeri/clinical_notes_analysis/README.md

 ---

 ## 1. Introduction
-In this project, I use a dataset containing clinical notes (transcripts) to examine how Natural Language Processing techniques cam be applied to extract diseases, medications, and symptoms, as well as predict the medical specialty based on symptoms.
+In this project, I use a dataset containing clinical notes (transcriptions) to explore how Natural Language Processing (NLP) techniques can be applied to extract medical concepts from free text and use them to predict medical specialty.

-**Goals:**
+**Goals**

 - Named Entity Recognition (NER) to identify medications and medical conditions in free text
-- Entity linking with UMLS
+- Entity linking with UMLS to standardise extracted medical concepts
-- Medical specialty perdiction
+- Medical specialty classification
 - Visualisation of insights

-My main focus in this project was to explore how free medical text can be processed and produce tabular data that can be used with conventional machine learning models (e.g. linear regression, bagging/boosting methods).
-My focus was not on achieving the highest performance on the classification task.
+The main focus of this project was to explore how unstructured medical text can be transformed into structured features that can be used with conventional machine learning models.
+Rather than aiming primarily for the highest possible classification performance, I focused on building an end-to-end pipeline that takes raw clinical text, extracts and standardises medical concepts, transforms them into numerical features, and uses those features to make a prediction.

 ## 2. Methods